-Exhaust Vent for Use for DynaForce Category II or IV Installations
+Exhaust Vent for Use for Dynaforce® Category II or IV Installations

-- 1 Manufactured prefabricated UL/ ULC listed vent of AL29-4C or equivalent, Single or Double Wall. - 2 316L stainless steel is limited to use in applications where there is no possibility of contaminants in the air such as refrigerants, chlorine etc. - 3 "BH" type. - 4 PVC and CPVC Schedule 40 or 80 approved to ULC S636 - 5 PVC-DWV approved to comply with ANSI/ASTM D2665 (US Jurisdictions ONLY when permitted) - 6 PVC Schedule 40 approved to comply with ANSI/ASTM D1785 (US Jurisdictions ONLY when permitted) - 7 CPVC Schedule 40 approved to comply with ANSI/ASTM F441.
+- Manufactured prefabricated UL/ ULC listed vent of AL29-4C or equivalent, Single or Double Wall. - 2 316L stainless steel is limited to use in applications where there is no possibility of contaminants in the air such as refrigerants, chlorine etc. - 3 "BH" type. - 4 PVC and CPVC Schedule 40 or 80 approved to ULC S636 - 5 PVC-DWV approved to comply with ANSI/ASTM D2665 (US Jurisdictions ONLY when permitted) - 6 PVC Schedule 40 approved to comply with ANSI/ASTM D1785 (US Jurisdictions ONLY when permitted) - 7 CPVC Schedule 40 approved to comply with ANSI/ASTM F441.
 (US Jurisdictions ONLY when permitted) - 8 Polypropylene approved to comply with ULC S636 up to 12" diameter.

-12 diameter.

 NOTE

+10.12

-1) Use of cellular core PVC (ASTM F891), cellular core CPVC or Radel® (polyphenosulfone) in venting systems is prohibited.
+Use of cellular core PVC (ASTM F891), cellular CPVC or Radel® (polyphenosulfone) in venting sys is prohibited.